-218. Expert bodies can serve as either a supplement or a replacement for parliamentary bodies or judicial accountability.
+- 228. Expert bodies can serve as either a supplement or a replacement for parliamentary bodies or judicial accountability.
 The general issues for expert bodies have thus already been raised under the previous headings.
 They can also be given complaints functions and this is dealt with in the next section.
-However, a number of extra points need to be made, relating to mandate/powers and membership of these bodies, the relationship between an expert body and parliament and the connection with judicial accountability.

-219. An expert body allows for greater expertise and time in the oversight of security and intelligence services and avoids the risks of political division and grand-standing to which parliamentary committees can be prone.
+However, a number of extra points need to be made, relating to mandate/powers and membership of these bodies, the relationship between an expert body and parliament and the connection with judicial accountability. - 229.
+An expert body allows for greater expertise and time in the oversight of security and intelligence services and avoids the risks of political division and grand-standing to which parliamentary committees can be prone.
 The body may be full or part-time, but even if it is part-time, the supervision exerted is likely to be more continuous than that exercised by a parliamentary body, the members of which have many other political interests and responsibilities.
-The members' tenure can be made longer than the standard electoral period, something which is particularly important as intelligence has, as already mentioned (see above para 77), a relatively long "learning curve".

-220. Like parliamentary oversight, the mandate of an expert body can be institutional, meaning that it can be established to exercise supervision only over a specific internal security body (this is in contrast to functional review discussed below).
+The members' tenure can be made longer than the standard electoral period, something which is particularly important as intelligence has, as already mentioned (see above para 90), a relatively long "learning curve". - 230.
+Like parliamentary oversight, the mandate of an expert body can be institutional, meaning that it can be established to exercise supervision only over a specific internal security body (this is in contrast to functional review discussed below).
 An example of this is the Canadian Security Intelligence Review Committee (SIRC) which supervises the Canadian Security Intelligence Service (CSIS).
-SIRC has been an important source of inspiration for various European States in creating their own expert bodies.

-UK Constitutional Affairs Select Committee, Seventh Report for 2004-5, The operation of the Special Immigration Appeals Commission (SIAC) and the use of Special Advocates, HC 323-I.

-Al-Nashif and others v.
-Bulgaria op. cit.
+SIRC has been an important source of inspiration for various European States in creating their own expert bodies. - 231.
+However, as mentioned before, the problem nowadays with giving an expert body an agency-specific mandate is that different security agencies cooperate with each other in a "security spectrum".
+In particular, the police and a security agency can act jointly, as an integrated response, or act through one another.
+In Canada, this gap has been apparent for a while and proposals have recently been made to supplement SIRC's monitoring with a review body able to look at all national security activities under the control and direction of the police.
+A better approach, found in e.g. the Dutch legislation, is to give functional powers of review.

-See e.g. Monika Haas v.
+&lt;sup>151 See e.g. Monika Haas v.
 Germany, op. cit.

-See in particular Rowe and Davis v.
+$^{152}$ See in particular Rowe and Davis v.
 UK, No. 28901/95, 16 February 2000 and Cameron, 2000, op. cit. pp. 308-318.